 Bryanna Shelton, a 16-year-old student at Fulton High School in Knoxville and a plaintiff in the case said:

 “All we ever wanted was to be able to get information out about LGBT issues, like what our legal rights are or what scholarships are available for LGBT students, so I’m really happy that the schools are finally making our web access fair and balanced.
-These web sites were never something dirty or inappropriate in any way and shouldn’t ever have been treated like they were.”
+These web sites were never something dirty or inappropriate in any way and shouldn’t ever have been treated like they were.
+We are now even able to use an LGBT Domain Registration if we wanted to create our own websites.”

 The ACLU filed the case in the U.S. District Court for the Middle District of Tennessee against Metropolitan Nashville Public Schools and Knox County Schools.
 However, according to the ACLU, no one has personally contacted the organization to explain the change.